10 Jun What Do Seniors Want?

 Most seniors want to “age in place”

 The comforts and familiarity of their long-time home or a newer home to age in place is what seniors want.
 Various surveys report that 80–90% of seniors prefer to live at home in their later years rather than move to a retirement community.
-But equally important to realize is the 53% of those seniors are concerned about their ability to remain home safely.
+But equally important to realize, the 53% of those seniors are concerned about their ability to remain home safely.
 Their adult children are even more aware of this: 94% say it is important that their senior parents be able to age in place, but 79% are concerned or very concerned about their parent’s ability to do so.

 How can seniors be where they want to be, but with support that allows them and their families to rest at ease?
-Providing in home professional caregivers and nursing assistants can be the best answer for many seniors—giving them greater happiness, comfort and independence—while also providing hands-on support, peace of mind and a sense of safety.
+Providing in home professional caregivers and in home nursing assistants can be the best answer for many seniors—giving them greater happiness, comfort and independence—while also providing hands-on support, peace of mind and a sense of safety.

 A Helping Hand Homecare serves seniors in towns and cities in the greater King County area, including south to Auburn and Federal Way, north to Lynnwood and Woodinville, east to Bellevue and Issaquah, and west to Edmonds and Seattle.
 Call or email us for a free consultation, 206-686-7440 or 877-281-7111.